-The Declaration of Independence states why the Thirteen Colonies of America should be granted independence from British Rule after a year of war.
-The representatives from the 13 colonies gather together at Independence Hall to approve the general philosophy of government and stating they wanted peace with their great Britain friends.
-Among the 55 signers of the declaration, the most commonly known signatures are those of Samuel Adams, John Adams, Benjamin Franklin, John Hancock and Thomas Jefferson.
+The Declaration of Independence states why the Thirteen Colonies of America should be granted independence from British Rule after a year of the war.
+The representatives from the 13 colonies gather together at Independence Hall to approve the general philosophy of government and state they wanted peace with their great Britain friends.
+Among the 55 signers of the declaration, the most commonly known signatures are those of Samuel Adams, John Adams, Benjamin Franklin, John Hancock, and Thomas Jefferson.

 One of the wonderful traditions linked to this document is the Annual Reading.
 National Park Service Rangers dress in colonial costumes and read the Declaration of Independence aloud behind the Independence Hall.
-This annual event occurs on July 8th of each year and although this one has past, you can always catch next years!
+This annual event occurs on July 8th of each year and although this one has passed, you can always catch it next year!

 #5.
 City Hall

 The interior of City Hall includes a Conversation Hall, Law Library, Supreme Court Room, City Council Chambers, and an Interior Gallery.
-There are almost 700 rooms inside City Hall and although most are used to government purposes and meeting, most are off the limits to the public or are being restored.
+There are almost 700 rooms inside City Hall and although most are used for government purposes and meetings, most are off the limits to the public or are being restored.

 According to the Independence VisitorCenter website, City Hall has currently reduced its hours and tours due to COVID-19.
-However, starting September 11th, 2021 there will be limited tours starting at 12pm and 1pm held the 2nd and 4th Saturday of the month.
-These tours will include a visit around the exterior of the building, a history and guided walking tour.
+However, starting September 11th, 2021 there will be limited tours starting at 12 pm and 1 pm held on the 2nd and 4th Saturday of the month.
+These tours will include a visit around the exterior of the building, history, and a guided walking tour.

 #6.
 Eastern State Penitentiary